sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Rendering.md

 <br><br>

+## Component Virtualization

+<Virtualization is a technique for limiting the UI rendering to just the parts that are currently visible.
+A common example is when an application has a long list or table with
+many rows and only a small subset is visible at any given time.>

 ### Improve the perceived performance of component rendering using the built-in virtualization support.

-Virtualization is a technique for limiting the UI rendering to just the parts that are currently visible.
-A common example is when an application has a long list or table with many rows and only a small subset is visible at any given time.
  Blazor has a `Virtualize` component that can be used to add virtualization to components.

 A typical list or table-based component might use a C# foreach loop to render each item in the list or each row in the table, like this: